swift-server/async-http-client/README.md

     var count = 0

+    func didTransmitRequestPart(task: HTTPClient.Task<Response>, _ part: IOData) {
+        // this is executed when request body part is sent, could be called zero or more times }

-    func didTransmitRequestBody(task: HTTPClient.Task<Response>) {
+    func didTransmitRequest(task: HTTPClient.Task<Response>) {
-        // this is executed when request is sent, called once }
+        // this is executed when request is fully sent, called once }

     func didReceiveHead(task: HTTPClient.Task<Response>, _ head: HTTPResponseHead) {